 - Hypertension (high blood pressure) diagnosed before pregnancy

-- Gestational diabetes, which raises the risk of high blood pressure during pregnancy and for heart disease and stroke later in life
+- Gestational diabetes, which raises the risk of high blood pressure during pregnancy and for, heart disease, and stroke later in life

 - Loss of vision in one or both eyes

 The obstetric and stroke care teams at NewYork-Presbyterian know how to recognize and manage pregnancy-related stroke and its risk factors.
-Our maternal-fetal medicine experts have cared for women with the highest-risk, most complex pregnancies and can customize a plan of care to minimize the risk of stroke.
+Our maternal-fetal medicine experts have cared for patients with the highest-risk, most complex pregnancies and can customize a plan of care to minimize the risk of stroke.
 If a stroke does occur, the neurologists and neuro-interventionalists in our Neuro-ICUs respond quickly and effectively to stabilize each patient and promote recovery.
 We even have dedicated neuro-obstetric teams which unite these specialists to achieve the best outcomes possible.